mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_database_get_collection_names_with_opts.rst

 * ``opts``: A :symbol:`bson:bson_t` containing additional options.
 * ``error``: An optional location for a :symbol:`bson_error_t <errors>` or ``NULL``.

+.. |opts-source| replace:: ``database``

+.. include:: includes/generic-opts.txt

+For a list of all options, see `the MongoDB Manual entry on the listCollections command <http://docs.mongodb.org/manual/reference/command/listCollections/>`_.

 Errors
 ------